SoCXin/doc/docs/arm/quickstart.rst

 Quick Start
 ===========

-This tutorial introduces you to the basics of :ref:`piocore` Command Line Interface (CLI) workflow and shows you a creation process of a simple cross-platform “Blink” Project.
+This tutorial introduces you to the basics of :ref:`arm` Command Line Interface (CLI) workflow and shows you a creation process of a simple cross-platform “Blink” Project.
 After finishing you will have a general understanding of how to work with the multiple development platforms and embedded boards.